-Country Roads Rail lines Airports Access to water Bulgaria 846 km of motorways, with 125 km under construction Currently over 6,500 km of railway lines operated by state and private companies Five international airports Four ports.
+Country Roads Rail lines Airports Access to water Bulgaria 879,1 km of motorways, with 116 km under construction Currently over 6,500 km of railway lines operated by state and private companies Five international airports Four ports.
 Borders with the Danube and the Black Sea.
-Czech Republic 1,350 km of highways Currently 9,355 km of railway lines operated by state-owned and private companies Five public international airports (with a total of 24 international airports) There are no borders with the sea, however there are many rivers especially the Elbe flowing into the Nordic Sea.
-Hungary 1,855 km of highways 8,057 km public railway lines operated by one state-owned and one with majority state ownership Five international airports Danube-Rhine-Main Canal and the Danube-Black Sea Canal as well as inland waterways Poland 4685,9 km of motorways (of which 1753,6 km are highways) Currently over 20,000 km of railway operated by state-owned and private companies 15 international airports Borders with the Baltic Sea.
-The main ports are Gdańsk, Gdynia, Szczecin-Świnoujście, Kołobrzeg Romania 17,873 km of national roads, of which 6,200 km are European roads; and 992 km are highways 10,777 km of public railway lines; 16 international airports Borders with the Black Sea.
+Czech Republic 1,383 km of highways 9,349 km of railway lines operated by state-owned and private companies 6 public international airports and 19 non-public international airports There are no borders with the sea, however there are many rivers especially the Elbe flowing into the Nordic Sea.
+Hungary 1,855 km of highways 8,057 km public railway lines operated by one state-owned and one with majority state ownership Five international airports Danube-Rhine-Main Canal and the Danube-Black Sea Canal as well as inland waterways Poland 5115.3 km of motorways (of which 1858.2 km are highways) Currently over 20,000 km of railway operated by state-owned and private companies 15 international airports Borders with the Baltic Sea.
+The main ports are Gdańsk, Gdynia, Szczecin-Świnoujście, Kołobrzeg Romania 17,582 km of national roads, of which 6,200 km are European roads; and 992 km are highways 17,429 km of public railway lines; 17 international airports Borders with the Black Sea.
 Main maritime ports are: Constanța, Sulina and Mangalia.
 Also crossed by the River Danube - main fluvio- maritime ports are Braila, Galati and Tulcea.
 Slovakia 854 km of highway (with a further 80 km under construction) Currently over 3,600 km of railway lines operated by state-owned company Nine international airports River Danube flows through Bratislava and connects the North Sea and the Black Sea.
-Türkiye 97,738 km of highways (including motorways, state highways, and provincial roads) 13,128 km of railway lines operated by state-owned companies (investment in fresh rail links is planned throughout the next seven years and the government aims to double the length, including 10,000 km of new lines for high-speed passenger routes) 54 airports of which 37 are classified as international 7,186 km of borders with the Black, Aegean, Mediterranean and Marmara Seas.
+Türkiye 68,689 km of highways (including motorways, state highways, and provincial roads) 13,919 km of railway lines operated by state-owned companies (investment in fresh rail links is planned throughout the next seven years and the government aims to double the length, including 10,000 km of new lines for high-speed passenger routes) 57 airports of which 37 are classified as international 7,186 km of borders with the Black, Aegean, Mediterranean and Marmara Seas.
 The main ports are Ambarlı, Barbaros, Mersin, Haydarpasa and İskenderun.
-Ukraine1 9,331.1 km of motorways 22,000 km of railway lines operated by a state-owned company 21 airports, of which 17 are classified as international Borders the Black Sea and Sea of Azov.
+Ukraine1 9,331.1 km of motorways 22,000 km of railway lines operated by state-owned company 21 airports, of which 17 are classified as international Borders the Black Sea and Sea of Azov.
 There are 13 seaports and 11 river terminals.